andrewbolster/andrewbolster.github.io/_posts/2024-02-19-generative-ai-impact-on-software-development-and-security.md

 ---
+date: 2024-02-19 12:54 +0000
 layout: post
+tags:
+- ML
+- Generative AI
+- Large Language Model
+- ChatGPT
+- AI
+- SDLC
+- GitHub Copilot
+- Security
+- DevSecOps
+- Application Security Posture Management
+- Software Development
 title: 'Generative AI: Impact on Software Development and Security'
-date: 2024-02-19 12:54 +0000
 ---

 _This was a piece written as part of my work at Synopsys SIG and was published in a [few](https://ap-verlag.de/generative-ki-hat-enorme-auswirkungen-auf-softwareentwicklung-und-softwaresicherheit/86448/) [places](https://www.teiss.co.uk/artificial-intelligence/generative-ai-software-development-and-security), but I liked it and wanted to keep it...
 At least until the lawyers chase me down._

 Since the release of ChatGPT, the technology industry has been scrambling to establish and operationalise the practical implications of these human-level conversational interfaces.